BinaryGoblin/toadlane/README.md

 Make sure to use `$ foreman start` to run the server and process background jobs.
 You must also have elasticsearch running, which you can start with `$ elasticsearch`.

+## Requirements/Dependencies

+1. Ruby (check gemfile/.ruby-version for version)
+1. Bundler
+1. Rails
+1. PostgreSQL
+1. Foreman
+1. Elasticsearch

 ## Getting Started

 1. Read the Readme
 1. Confirm Ruby version (.ruby-version)
 1. Confirm Bundle installation and afterwards, bundle install
 1. Confirm Postgresql is properly installed and configured
     - Copy `config/database.yml.example` to `config/database.yml`
     - Change authentication in `database.yml` to your PostgreSQL user authentication